ahigerd/galosh/doc/map-explorer.md

 ## Room Description

 The Room Description panel displays information about the current room.
-It can be resized by dragging the line between the map and the room name.
+It can be resized by dragging the line dividing the map and the room name.

 The top of the panel displays the current zone, the name of the current room, the numeric room ID, and the terrain type.
 Not all MUDs provide this data, so any missing information will be omitted.